Investors react to shooting at Trump election rally

 "I see the odds of the Trump trade getting reinforced over the next few months till November, unless the Democrats can come up with a really credible alternative.

 "It just significantly improves the odds in his favour and will lead to a steepening of the U.S. curve over the next few months.
 (I) would bet on high growth, high inflation trades - financials and energy to do well, and negative for Asian currencies."
-(Reporting by Reuters newsroom; Editing by Jamie Freed)
+(Reporting by Reuters newsroom Editing by Jamie Freed, Lananh Nguyen and Frances Kerry)